JHR1986/johnhenryroche-ms3-fitnessfuel/README.md

 10. [Git](https://git-scm.com/): Git was used for version control throughout the project by utilizing the Gitpod terminal to Commit to git and Push to the GitHub repository.
 11. [GitHub](https://github.com/): GitHub was used to store the code for the project after being pushed from Gitpod.
 12. [FreeLogoDesign](https://www.freelogodesign.org/): FreeLogoDesign was used to create the Handy Korean Phrases logo.
-13. [Lets Enhance](https://letsenhance.io/): Lets Enhance was used to enhance the logo in order that the png file size would pass Google Lighthouse.
+13. [Lets Enhance](https://letsenhance.io/): Lets Enhance was used to enhance the logo in order that the png file size would pass Google Lighthouse requirements.
 13. [Favicon](https://en.wikipedia.org/wiki/Favicon): I used a Favicon image of the logo and added it to all of the pages.
-14. [Free Image Optimiser](http://www.imageoptimizer.net/Pages/Home.aspx): I utilised a photo optimiser to ensure that the high quality images that I used from the Unsplash website would load quickly.
+14. [Free Image Optimiser](http://www.imageoptimizer.net/Pages/Home.aspx): I utilised a photo optimiser to ensure that the high quality images that I used from the Unsplash website would load quicker.
 15. [Balsamiq](https://balsamiq.com/wireframes/?gclid=Cj0KCQiAnKeCBhDPARIsAFDTLTJ5qmGTj2XQK_FoiFP6eKlzn-5oxqsh5N5hjjYKaGvx1AKPc1wb48EaAoSYEALw_wcB): Balsamiq was used to create the wireframes during the initial design phase.
 16. [Coolors](https://coolors.co/): I prepared the screenshot (included in this Readme) of the colours I had selected for this project using the Coolors template.